purplescorpion1/mitmproxy-for-threadfin/README.md

 ### Multiple Instances
 Just copy and rename mitmproxyserver.py to something else <br>
 Make any changes to the referer in the file <br>
-Enter the command to start mitproxy changing the file name and port number <br>
+Enter the command to start mitmproxy changing the file name and port number <br>